Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Interactions and Majorana quality

 Next, we include nonlocal interactions $U_{nl}$.
 In \cref{fig:uvplot}(a), we perform the optimization procedure at each point in the $(U_l, U_{nl})$-plane, fixing the Zeeman energy to $V_z=1.25\Delta$.
 Despite nonlocal interactions, we still find a bright, PMM-compatible region. \Cref{fig:uvplot}(b) shows the stability diagrams at the blue and purple markings in \cref{fig:uvplot}(a).
 Note that the stability diagram corresponding to the high-MP case (blue marking) shows a tilted crossing in contrast to the straight crossing in the high-MP sweet spot in \cref{fig:uhplot}(b).
 The tilted crossing is an inherent feature of sweet spots in the interacting minimal Kitaev chain and is present even when $\mathrm{MP}=1$.

 In \cref{fig:uvplot}(a), it is clear that the region with large $U_l$ and/or $U_{nl}$ is associated with poor MP.
 We seek a simple explanation for why large $U_{nl}$ does not allow for PMM sweet spots based on the interacting Kitaev chain discussed in \cref{sec:intersitekitaev}.
-In the interacting minimal Kitaev chain, the sweet spot condition of equal ECT and CAR becomes $\Delta_K = t_K + U_K/2$, where $U_K\propto U_{nl}$ in the Kitaev limit of our full system.
+In the interacting minimal Kitaev chain, the sweet spot condition of equal $t_K$ and $\Delta_K$ becomes $\Delta_K = t_K + U_K/2$, where $U_K\propto U_{nl}$ in the Kitaev limit of our full system.
 Therefore, nonlocal interactions increase the minimum amplitude of $\Delta_K$ required to reach a sweet spot, compared to when $U_{nl}=0$.
 To support this reasoning, \cref{fig:uvplot}(b) shows a stability diagram also for the purple marking in \cref{fig:uvplot}(a).
 There, we see an even parity-dominated anti-crossing for all $\delta\phi$, indicating that, indeed, $\Delta_K < t_K + U_K/2$ for large nonlocal interactions.

 In \cref{app:extra}, we provide additional data related to \cref{fig:uhplot,fig:uvplot}, consisting of heat maps of the optimized $\varepsilon_1, \varepsilon_2$, and $\delta\phi$.
-Furthermore, we have calculated how close to degenerate the odd and even ground states are at the optimized sweet spots, as well as the energy gap to the lowest excited state (data not shown).
+Furthermore, we have calculated the small energy splitting between the nearly degenerate odd and even ground states at the optimized sweet spots, as well as the energy gap to the lowest excited state (data not shown).
 Inside the PMM-compatible regions, the degeneracy is never broken by more than $10^{-3}\Delta$ and the gap to excited states is rather constant and approximately given by \cref{eq:gap}.
 Therefore, we can trust that the optimization does not improve the MP by decreasing the energy gap or by failing to have degenerate ground states.

 Finally, we briefly discuss the effect of varying the tunneling amplitudes $t$ and $t_\mathrm{so}$.
 Firstly, increasing the tunneling amplitudes while keeping $t_\mathrm{so}/t$ fixed improves the energy gap but results in a smaller MP in the PMM-compatible region.
 Secondly, if $t_\mathrm{so}/t$ is increased (fixing $t$), the energy gap improves, but the PMM-compatible region becomes smaller.
 This behavior can be understood in the Kitaev limit in the noninteracting model, where \cref{eq:Vzconds,eq:gap} imply that an increased fraction of spin-orbit tunneling increases the gap but decreases $V_{z,\mathrm{max}}$.